flutter/website/src/docs/development/ui/animations/hero-animations.md

 {{site.alert.secondary}}
   **New to Flutter?**
-  This page assumes you know how to create a layout using Flutter’s.widgets.
+  This page assumes you know how to create a layout using Flutter’s widgets.
 For more information, see [Building Layouts in Flutter][].
 {{site.alert.end}}